Acenhauer/opensauce-selgp/README.md

 opensauce-selgp
 ===============

-Mobile and Browser automation ready form SauceLabs
+Mobile iOS, Android and Web browser automation ready for SauceLabs using Opensauce Selgp.

 Checkout this repo from Github